Jonah Barrington (judge): Barrington family

-Barrington was the third son, one of thirteen or sixteen children; six at least, and probably seven, were sons; of John Barrington, an impoverished Protestant gentleman landowner in County Laois and his wife Sibella French of Peterswell, Co.
-Galway.
+Barrington was the third son, one of thirteen or sixteen children; six at least, and probably seven, were sons; of John Barrington, an impoverished Protestant gentleman landowner in County Laois and his wife Sibella French of Peterswell, County Galway.
 He was raised and schooled by his grandparents in Dublin and entered Trinity College Dublin in 1773, aged 16 but he left Trinity College without a degree.

 He joined the Irish Volunteers and supported the Irish Patriots in the early 1780s.
 His father raised and commanded two Corps; the Cullenagh Rangers and the Ballyroan Light Infantry.
 Barrington's elder brother commanded both the Kilkenny Horse and the Durrow Light Dragoons.
-Barrington's father, through his correspondence with General Hunt Walsh, then secured him a commission in Walsh's regiment.
-Upon learning that the regiment was to be sent to America to fight in the ongoing conflict, and fearful of dying on some foreign battlefield, Barrington wrote to Walsh asking him to instead present the commission to another candidate, claiming that he himself was too tender to be of any real use.
+Through his correspondence with General Hunt Walsh, Barrington's father secured him a commission in Walsh's regiment.
+Upon learning that the regiment was to be sent to America to fight in the ongoing conflict, and fearful of dying on some foreign battlefield, Barrington wrote to Walsh asking him to present the commission to another candidate instead, claiming that he himself was too tender to be of any real use.
 Barrington's fears proved well founded when his replacement, the only child of one of Walsh's friends, was killed in his first engagement.